mpv-player/mpv/DOCS/man/options.rst

     Determines how often the dithering pattern is updated when ``--temporal-dither`` is in use.
 1 (the default) will update on every video frame, 2 on every other frame, etc.

+``--error-diffusion=<kernel>``
+    The error diffusion kernel to use when ``--dither=error-diffusion`` is set.

+    ``simple``
+        Propagate error to only two adjacent pixels.
+Fastest but low quality.

+    ``sierra-lite``
+        Fast with reasonable quality.
+This is the default.

+    ``floyd-steinberg``
+        Most notable error diffusion kernel.

+    ``atkinson``
+        Looks different from other kernels because only fraction of errors will be propagated during dithering.
+A typical use case of this kernel is saving dithered screenshot (in window mode).
+This kernel produces slightly smaller file, with still reasonable dithering quality.

+    There are other kernels (use ``--error-diffusion=help`` to list) but most of them are much slower and demanding even larger amount of shared memory.
+    Among these kernels, ``burkes`` achieves a good balance between performance and quality, and probably is the one you want to try first.

 ``--gpu-debug``
     Enables GPU debugging.
 What this means depends on the API type.
 For OpenGL,